The VWAP indicator is a powerful tool in technical analysis, offering valuable insights into market trends and stock prices.

 Unlike simple moving averages, VWAP combines price and volume data to show the average price of a security over a given period, making it a favorite among day traders and institutional investors alike.

-Understanding VWAP
+Understanding the VWAP indicator

 VWAP's strength lies in its comprehensive calculation.
 It's determined by dividing the total dollar value of trades by the total volume over a specified period.
 This provides a clear picture of a security's fair price over time.